chakafasano88/direct-wines/README.md

 ### `yarn server`

-In a separate tab, runs the app server in the development mode.<br>
+In a separate tab, runs the app server in development mode.<br>
-The server runs on port 5000
+The server runs on port 5000.

 ### `yarn test`